SolarDub/make_fake_vmap/README.md

 ## Compiling and Linking with GFortran

-In lieu of a proper Makefile, a simple script, mkfile.sh, is currently used to compile and link the program.
+Use the Makefile to compile and link the program and produce an executable.
 In the base make_fake_vmap directory, enter:

-    $ ./mkfile.sh
+    $ make

 It is then advisable to remove the object files:

-    $ rm *.o
+    $ make clean

 An executable file, make_fake_vmap.exe is produced in the /bin directory